mkbaldwin/notes-public/conferences/2016-CodeStock.md

   * Start with Why
     * Why to use something is more important than examples
   * Show & Tell - Dan Roam

+### Session 4: Building Secure Apps from the Ground Up

+Jared Smith (@JaredTheCoder)

+  * informationisbeautiful.net
+  * Compromise is inevitable
+    * We all make mistakes
+    * Non public unknown bugs
+    * probably won't know you've been breached for a long time
+  * Security Domains
+    * Web
+    * Networks
+    * Mobile
+    * Vehicle
+    * IoT
+    * Embedded
+  * Security through obscurity - False Security
+  * Security by default (by design)
+    * Think about how you could be attacked
+      * Think like a hacker
+    * Design from the ground up with security in mind
+    * Have a security team
+      * Even if one person
+    * Never Do:
+      * Missing authentication on checkout
+      * No hard coded password / credentials to version control
+      * Sending sensitive data without end-to-end encryption
+    * Attacking is a process
+      * Reconnaissance
+      * Develop vulnerability hypothesis
+      * Test vulnerability hypothesis
+      * Develop exploit
+      * Profit?

+### Session 5: Eloquent Code

+  * SOLID
+  * Single responsibility principle
+    * each class should do one thing
+  * Interface segregation principle
+    * No client should be forced to...
+  * Dependency Inversion
+    * Rely on interfaces not concrete implementations
+  * Write code to be read by humans
+  * Write more declarative code
+  * Don't make me execute code
+    * I'm a bad computer
+  * Don't copy code -> Think
+  * Use informative names
+    * Naming is hard.
+Don't get stuck.